AnjiBarik/emarc/emarket/README.md

 <p>
   The project aims to ensure flexibility and ease of use, as well as to facilitate the process of maintenance and updates.
 </p>

+## Example
-## For an example of Google Sheets scripts and tables for deployment, see the samples folder of the project repository
+For an example of Google Sheets scripts and tables for deployment, see the samples folder of the project repository